kreciu21/Vinted-Notifications/README.md

 - **Multiple Search Queries**: Monitor multiple search terms simultaneously
 - **Country Filtering**: Filter items by seller's country of origin
 - **RSS Feed**: Subscribe to your search results with any RSS reader
-- **Telegram & Discord Integrations**: Receive notifications directly in your favourite chat apps
+- **Discord Integration**: Receive notifications directly in your Discord server

 ## 📦 Installation

 ### Prerequisites

 - Python 3.11 or higher
-- Telegram bot token (for Telegram notifications)
 - Discord bot token and target channel (for Discord notifications)

 ### Setup